 Santa Rosa has a significant number of development projects that are seeking entitlements or that have been approved.
-Table 5-2 summarizes the inventory of residential and mixed-use projects that are pending approval and Table 5-3 summarizes the inventory of residential and mixed-use projects that have current active entitlements.
+Table 5-3 summarizes the inventory of residential and mixed-use projects that are pending approval and Table 5-4 summarizes the inventory of residential and mixed-use projects that have current active entitlements.
 Figure 5-1 provides a map of all approved and pending projects.
 Figures 5-1 and 5-2 also map the WUI Influence, Intermix, and Interface zones.
 The zones are defined as follows:

-Influence Zone: Wildfire-susceptible vegetation within 1.5 miles from the interface or intermix zon7es y Sites Analysis
+Influence Zone: Wildfire-susceptible vegetation within 1.5 miles from the interface or intermix zones

-- Intermix zone: Housing development or improved parcels interspersed in an area dominated by wildland vegetation subject to wildfire. - Interface zone: Dense housing next to vegetation, but not dominated by wildland vegetation, that can burn in a wildfire
+- Intermix zone: Housing development or improved parcels interspersed in an area dominated by wildland vegetation subject to wildfire. - Interface zone: Dense housing next to vegetation, but not dominated by wildland vegetation, that can burn in a wildfire.

-As of April 2022, there were an estimated 5,385 housing units in the pipeline that are counted could meet a portion of the City's toward meeting the RHNA.
-Of these units, 918 are affordable to lower income households, 310 affordable to moderate-income households, and the remaining are assumed to be market rate.
+As of April 2022, there were an estimated 5,385 housing units in the pipeline that could meet a portion of the City's RHNA.
+Of these units, 918 are affordable to lower-income households, 310 affordable to moderate-income households, and the remaining are assumed to be market rate.
 While the city believes that based on that all of the approved and pending projects could build out within the planning period, the city understands that the market fluctuates and has reduced the capacity to 40 percent for above moderate-income units.
-The projects that have affordability tied to them are still assumed to build out 100 percent of the approved units.
+The projects that have affordability tied to them for lower and moderate-income units are still assumed to build out 100 percent of the approved units.
+Affordability for lower and moderate-income units are based on different sources including Density Increase Program (DIP), Housing Allocation Plan Agreement (HAP), and Tax Credit Allocation Committee (TCAC) funds.
+Funding is noted in Tables 5-3, and 5-4.